SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

  * `kfk clusters --config/--delete-config` for adding and deleting configurations to all brokers.

- In this example we will show you to do the configuration by using `kfk configs` only but will mention about the upper options.
+ In this example we will show you to do the configuration by using `kfk configs` only but will mention about the options above.
  So let's start with `topic` configuration.

 ## Topic Configuration